aklivity/zilla-docs/src/reference/config/catalogs/catalog-aws-glue.md

 > `string`

-AWS Glue Registry name to access schemas.
+The AWS Glue Registry name to access schemas.

 #### options.max-age

 > `number` | Default: `"300"`

-Configure the Time-To-Live for the schema information retrieved against latest version.
-Defaults to 5 minutes.
+Configures the time to live in `seconds` for the schema information retrieved against the latest version.
+The default is 300 seconds or 5 minutes.

 #### options.compression

 > `enum` [ "none", "zlib" ] | Default: `"none"`

-Configuration to set compression level.
+Configures the compression level for the message payloads that are serialized by the models configured in this catalog.